-Kerala Lottery Result Today: Check Pournami RN-383 today lottery result
+Kerala Lottery Result Today: Check Pournami RN-383 today lottery result, now

 The first prize is Rs 70 lakh, while the second is Rs 5 lakh.
 The third prize is Rs 2 lakh and there is a consolation prize of Rs 8,000.
 The fourth and fifth prize are Rs 5,000 and Rs 2,000 respectively.
 The sixth prize is Rs 1,000 while the 7th is Rs 500.
 There is an 8th prize of Rs 100.

 The prize winners are advised to verify the winning numbers with the Kerala lottery results published in the Kerala government Gazette surrender the winning tickets within 30 days. winning holder get after the deduction of 07 % plus 10% total 40% deduction.
-The results once declared will be available on www.keralalotteryresult.net.
+The results are available on www.keralalotteryresult.net.